syang707/Boston-Air-Quality-Predictor/README.md

 # Boston Air Quality Predictor (BAQP)
  _Time-Series Machine Learning for Next-Day AQI Forecasting in Boston._
 # Executive Summary
-Air Quality Index is a clear and standardized indicator of air pollution levels, and is of great significance for individuals, communities and policy makers to make well informed decisions to protect the environment and public health.
+The Air Quality Index (AQI) is a standardized measure of air pollution levels and plays a crucial role for individuals, communities and policy makers to make well informed decisions to protect the environment and public health.
 By leveraging spatial and temporal geographic information, we aim to build an accurate and robust Air Quality Index Predictor for Boston city.

 # Project Description
-This project aims to predict Boston’s next-day Air Quality Index (AQI) using past year’s air quality and weather data.
+This project aims to predict Boston’s next-day Air Quality Index (AQI) using past ten years’ air quality and weather data.
 We will analyze variables such as temperature, wind speed, and precipitation.
 We hope to identify key influences on air pollution and improve forecasting accuracy.
 We aim to collect at least 10 years of AQI data from aqi and weather data from sources of local database.
 Our approach includes baseline models such as linear regression, alongside more advanced methods like LSTM and Random Forest Regressor to capture time-series consistentices and variations.
 Visualization will include time-series plots, correlation heatmaps, and feature importance charts.
 Seasonal variations will also be analyzed to ensure model robustness.
 By leveraging machine learning, this project aims to develop a practical tool for AQI prediction, helping Boston residents and policymakers make informed decisions about air quality.